TendTo/lucid/docs/Testing.md

 bazel test //tests/integration/...
 # Run a specific test (the logging test in this case)
 bazel test //tests/unit/util:test_logging
-# Run all the tests with a specific tag (the util module tests in this case)
-bazel test --test_tag_filters=util //tests/...
 ```

 > [!NOTE]
-> Integration tests use Gurobi, and therefore need a valid Gurobi license to run.
+> Integration tests and bindings tests use Gurobi, and therefore need a valid Gurobi license to run.
-> Just copy the licence `gurobi.lic` in the `tests/integration` directory.
+> Just copy the licence `gurobi.lic` in the `tests/integration` and `tests/bindings` directories respectively.